 The explosion of new material catalysed by this burst of activity soon sent them back to the recording studio, where their first full-length album emerged from a chaotic extravagance of synthesizers, piano accordions, iPads, Wurlitzers, Farfisas, glockenspiels, harmonicas, Stylophones, and other more conventional instruments.
 Halflight made a small splash on its release in late 2013 and ushered in a new era of activity as the band followed its launch with a string of gigs around Melbourne over the next twelve months.

 Then came another quiet period as band members went off and did other things for a while.
 Over that time, songwriters Dean, Jason, and Simon continued generating new material and in mid-2016, after getting back together for a few gigs, the band decided to bring the new material to life and get it down on tape.
 So they headed back to Soundpark and Finally, a friendly shore was born: a new album for a new age.
-Coming soon to an internet near you.
+Now available.

 Finally, a friendly shore